rthrbrs/styleguide/docs/Places.md

     * Reykjavik, Iceland
     * Istanbul, Turkey

+## Transcribing from Non-Latin Scripts

-In the case of place names not originally written in the Latin script, default to the most commonly used Latin transcription.
+In the case of place names not originally written in the Latin alphabet, default to the most commonly used transcription.

 A convenient starting point for researching unfamiliar or rarely encountered toponyms is OpenStreetMap's search engine, [Nominatim](https://nominatim.openstreetmap.org/), which typically provides proper English transcriptions of place names around the world.